Research Profile

 Scientific Conference Contributions

 I enjoy exchanging ideas about sustainable human-technology systems with colleagues across different countries and backgrounds.
-I seek to engage with communities across fields, including transport and mobility; energy systems; urban design; technology innovation; and sustainability transitions.
+I seek to engage with communities across fields, including complexity science, operations research, behavioral science, technology innovation, and system modeling.

 Talks